 Web platform concepts can sometimes be quite different, yet seem very similar.
 Semantics, behaviours and characteristics can be tricky to distinguish.
-As a new
+In addition to the

-popover attribute is being proposed, this post goes into the differences between dialogs, popovers, overlays and disclosure widgets.
+popover attribute.
+This post goes into the differences between dialogs, popovers, overlays and disclosure widgets.
 We'll also look at what it means when an element is modal.
 All somewhat related concepts that can seem very similar.
 At least they did to me.
 Let's dive in!

 The thing with words is that not everyone uses them the same everywhere.
 The words in this post are no different.
 As a long time contractor I changed environments on the regular—phrases changed when I worked in different teams, companies, countries and even years (see also older resources, like the WHATWG wiki on dialogs).
 Meanings change over time, also in the world in general… this is normal!
 But in the case of these components, interpretation differences can lead to bad user experience.

 A lot of the concepts I'll discuss in this post originated in operating systems: see Apple's Human Interface Guidelines, Microsoft's “Win32” guidelines (old) and Controls for Windows apps (newer).
 If we compare those with patterns in ARIA Authoring Practices Guide, we'll find similarities.
 Some similarities are on the surface, they just look the same.
 Others are similar for users of assistive technologies: the ergonomics of some ARIA components are designed to be similar to the corresponding operating system ergonomics, for better or for worse.

 But OS-level guidelines or ARIA Authoring Practices (APG) aren't the best place for web developers to look for implementation guidance.
 OS-level guidelines are for OS-es, APG is to demo how to use ARIA (not how well it is supported).